KedarChandulur/Basic_Login_Setup/README.md

-# Basic-Login-Setup.
-Login setup for Unity using PHP and MAMP application.
+# Basic-Login-Setup using/for Unity(C#), PHP and MAMP Application.

-Resolve basic dependencies by following the instruction below.
+**Resolve basic dependencies by following the instructions below.**
-Place the **forname** folder in the path where The **MAMP's Document Root** - path.(Refer Web Server tab in MAMP application for this).
+* Place the **forname** folder in the path where The **MAMP's Document Root** - path.(Refer Web Server tab in MAMP application for this).

+**Please start the MAMP application before accessing the below.**

+* http://localhost/MAMP/index.php?page=phpmyadmin&language=English <- Access database(You create multiple Databases(Structures) in this, in which you can have multiple Tables)
+  1) To make the login system work create a database with name "login_storage" needs to be created and a table under it with name "login_info_table" needs to be created.
+  2) For the Reference for the above names, please refer the php files which are present in **forname** folder.

+**Additional Reference**
+* http://localhost/MAMP/ <- Access MAMP main page

+_For the initial/starting scene, please refer Main Menu Scene._